MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/update-rollout-timeline.md

 > [!IMPORTANT]
 >
 > - The 5-month update period is a production-ready preview feature that applies to [Microsoft-localized environments](../compliance/apptest-countries-and-translations.md).
 It doesn't apply to partner-localized environments, which have a 60-day update period that is expected to end in the first half of December 2024.
+Learn more about the preview feature at [Manage environment updates more flexibly](/dynamics365/release-plan/2024wave2/smb/dynamics365-business-central/manage-environment-updates-more-flexibly).
 > - Production-ready previews are subject to [supplemental terms of use](https://go.microsoft.com/fwlink/?linkid=2189520).

 The update period starts when a new major version is generally available, typically the first workday of every April and every October.
 Once the version is generally available, any new environments are created on the new major version.
 The new major version is made available as update to existing environments around a week after general availability; the exact timing might differ per environment.
 After a new major version is made available as update on your environment, Microsoft schedules the update to take place around a week later; the exact timing might differ per environment.